zephyrproject-rtos/zephyr/doc/guides/porting/arch.rst

 interrupt concepts across architectures.

 For example, x86 has the concept of an :abbr:`IDT (Interrupt Descriptor Table)` and different interrupt controllers.
-Although modern systems mostly standardized on the :abbr:`APIC (Advanced Programmable Interrupt Controller)`, some small Quark-based systems use the :abbr:`MVIC (Micro-controller Vectored Interrupt Controller)`.
-Also, the position of an interrupt in the IDT determines its priority.
+The position of an interrupt in the IDT determines its priority.

 On the other hand, the ARM Cortex-M has the :abbr:`NVIC (Nested Vectored